miguelmaso/merge_simulations/README.md

     └── ...
 ```

-What happens if one simulation takes longer than the other?
+What happens if one simulation is longer than the other?
 This marco will combine each time step where it is present in both simulations.
-So, if one simulation takes longer, the extra time steps will be ignored.
+So, if one simulation is longer, the extra time steps will be ignored.
 In that case, it is possible to specify a **DefaultTime** in order to extend the shorter simulation.

 In this animation, the first simulation (a landslide) has been extended with the initial configuration.
 Furthermore, there is a triple combination (recursive) of post-process results: the landslide simulation, the free surface simulation and the bottom mesh.